zOnlyKroks/MassAsmer/README.md

-**MassASM API**
+Got it — I'll prepare everything super cleanly so you can **copy-paste** it directly.

+I'll also **explain the `NamePatternFilter` parameters** clearly.

+Here’s the **updated and complete README**, clean and copyable:

+---

+# MassASM API

 A lightweight Fabric-based API for registering on-the-fly ASM bytecode transformers across all game classes.
-MassASM extends Fabric's `GameTransformer` to apply custom transformations *after* the Fabric Minecraft patches.
+MassASM extends Fabric's `GameTransformer`, applying custom transformations *after* Fabric's Minecraft patches but *before* Mixins — important for compatibility reasons.

 [![](https://jitpack.io/v/zOnlyKroks/MassAsmer.svg)](https://jitpack.io/#zOnlyKroks/MassAsmer)